Dyrits/README-TEMPLATE/README.md

 ## Related content
 *Add more information about any related content.
 Is the project part of a course or a training?*

-## General information
-*Add more general information about the project.
-What the purpose of the project is?*

 ## Screenshots
 *Add one (or a few) screenshot(s) representative(s) of the project.*